CU Succeed Program at Palmer High School

 - The good news is that you don’t have to make the CU Succeed decision until around February, 2021.
 This gives you time to see how you perform in class as well as having a better idea of where you’ll be attending college.

 Registration for UCCS classes begins in January, 2021.
-CU Succeed Registration packets will be delivered to students by the end of January.
+CU Succeed Registration packets will be delivered to students early February.

 Tranferability Between Colleges